serilog/serilog-enrichers-thread/README.md

 w.File(...., outputTemplate:
   "{Timestamp:yyyy-MM-dd HH:mm:ss.fff zzz} [{Level:u3}] {Message:lj} {Properties}{NewLine}{Exception}")
 ```
-Here, \{Properties} can include not only `ThreadId` and `ThreadName`, but any other enrichment which is applied.
-Alternatively, \{ThreadId} could be used instead, if you want to only add the thread id enrichment and \{ThreadName}, if you want to only add the thread name enrichment.
+Here, `{Properties}` can include not only `ThreadId` and `ThreadName`, but any other enrichment which is applied.
+Alternatively, `{ThreadId}` could be used instead, if you want to only add the thread id enrichment and `{ThreadName}`, if you want to only add the thread name enrichment.

 An example, which also uses the Serilogs.Sinks.Async Nuget package, is below: